Arnavgoyal10/ArnavGoyal_IML_finals/README.md

 - `train.py`: Contains the training loop and model training logic.
 This script handles the model training process, including data loading, training iterations, and model checkpointing.
 - `hyperparameter_optimisation.py`: Implements Bayesian optimization for transformer parameters.
 This script systematically searches the hyperparameter space to find optimal model configurations, improving model performance through data-driven parameter selection.

+## Data
+**Note**: The raw genomic and proteomic datasets are not included in this repository due to their large size (20-30 GB).
+The data processing scripts (`stage1.py` and `stage2.py`) are provided to generate the required datasets from the raw data.
+Users will need to obtain the raw data separately to run the complete pipeline.